DuckTales-Projects/bookstore/README.md

 cd bookstore     # => enter the projector directory

-zsh script/run   # => to build, run docker images and run the server
+script/run   # => to build, run docker images and run the server

-zsh script/zsh   # => to run shell in container
+script/shell   # => to run shell in container

 # inside the container
 be rspec         # => Same as "bundle exec rspec" (run tests)